Masterofnoothing/DockWeb/Instructions/teneo.md

 ### Step 1: Open Developer Console
 1. Open your web browser.
-2. Go to the NodePay website and log in to your account.
+2. Go to the Teneo website and log in to your account.
 3. Open the Developer Console:
    - **Chrome/Edge:** Press `F12` or `Ctrl + Shift + I`, then go to the **Console** tab.
    - **Firefox:** Press `F12` or `Ctrl + Shift + K`.